A Private Nonprofit Religious Charity

-We take in young men who immigrated to the United States as children and have aged out of state run care with nowhere else to go.
+We provide shelter to young men who immigrated to the United States as children, and have aged out of state run care, with nowhere else to go.
 We keep them from being homeless and on the right path by providing food, shelter, and social services.

 The History of Posada Guadalupe